Hassan-Radi/heracles/README.md

 #### General Notes:

  - Everything is developed on Windows 10 x64 machine.
- - You will notice that the intial commits are not signed  as it took me a while to realise that 😂; but once I did, I started supporting that in later commits.
+ - You might have notice that the initial commits were not signed (as it took me a while to realise that 😂, but once I did, I started signing all of them from that moment forward).